miku00151/buondua-downloader/README.md

 ## How to

-First install `click` by running the following:
+First install `click` by running the following (one or the other, not sure):

 ```
 pip install -r requirements.txt
+OR
+pipenv install -r requirements.txt
 ```

 Usage in command line: